-The war, it has been argued, marked a turning point in the minids and worldview of the Indians in Malaya.
-Differences were set aside and political consciousness grew, fuelled by the cause of Indian freedom and encouraged by leaders like INA chief Subhas Chandra Base, who was also popularly known as Nethaji, Amang the Tamils, those from Ceylan were less interested in the freedom of India.
-The greatest enthusiasm was shown by the labour and working classes who had more to gain and less to lose with freedom and independence.
+of the Indians in Malava Differences were set aside and political consciousness grew, fuelled by the cause of Indian freedom and encouraged by Bose, who was also popularly known as Nethaji.
+Among the Tamils, those from freedom of India.
+The greatest working classes who had more to gain and less to lose with freedom and independence defeat of the colonial masters and the fervour raised by the INA led many Indians into active political involvement.
+The war changed not only the fortunes of many but led to profound changes into union, left-wing and independence activities.
+The Asians and the colonised would now have a different attitude and outlook towards the colonial masters who

-Nethaji falled in his immediate goal of freedom for India and the INA was shortived and he himself died tragically in a plane crash.
-But his legacy lived on and it led to the Indians in Malaya becoming more politically aware and conscious.
-The impact of Nethaji was tremendous and he was treated like a national hero.
-He managed to recruit many volunteers and raised much funds for the struggle.
+Nethaji failed in his immediate goal of freedom for India and the INA was shortlived and he himself died tradically and it led to the Indians in Malava becoming more politically aware and conscious.
+The impact of Nethali was tremendous and he was treated like a national hero.
+He managed to recruit many volunteers and raised much funds